 A truly global payroll delivery method can bring significant benefits to an organization.
 To better understand the strategies payroll leaders face, Ceridian hosted a panel discussion at its Ceridian World Tour.
 Read about some of the key takeaways of managing multi-regional payroll operations.

 Chapter 4: Gaining deeper insights into your multi-regional workforce

-Labour is one of the largest controlled expenses for most organisations.
+Labor is one of the largest controlled expenses for most organizations.
 For growing multi-regional enterprises, it can be challenging to calculate the actual cost of the workforce.
-Not only is real-time calculation difficult, but relative labour costs can be hard to analyse at an international scale when comparing data from all of an organisation’s operating regions.
+Not only is real-time calculation difficult, but relative labor costs can be hard to analyze at an international scale when comparing data from all of an organization’s operating regions.

 Even with all the pay data available, the volume of information can be impractical for leaders and managers to sift through and understand.
 If data integrity and reporting across regions is already a pain point, your teams may struggle to make the most of AI-assisted predictive technologies that rely on quality data inputs.